Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

-\item If $\kappa \in (4,8)$ then the complement of SLE$_\kappa$, run to time $T$, is not a single simply connected domain; it consists of infinitely many components.
+\item If a quantum surface is well defined as a metric space, what does the boundary of a unit ball look like?
+Is it a form of SLE (some collection of SLE loops) or something completely different?
+How about a shortest (geodesic) path between two points $z_1$ and $z_2$?
+How about the boundary of the set of points closer to $z_1$ than to $z_2$?
+What is the continuum analog of the breadth first search tree (the tree that appears in the Schaeffer bijection \cite{MR1465581})?
+Can one even formulate a conjecture? {\it Update: As mentioned above, much has been now been established in the case $\gamma = \sqrt{8/3}$, where the ball boundaries are constructed using the quantum Loewner evolution \cite{ms2013qle, qlebm,qle_continuity, qle_determined}, and a canonical embedding of the Brownian map in the sphere has been constructed.
+The problem remains completely open for other $\gamma \in (0,2)$.} \item If $\kappa \in (4,8)$ then the complement of SLE$_\kappa$, run to time $T$, is not a single simply connected domain; it consists of infinitely many components.
 The set of components that lie to the left side of $\eta$ comes with a tree-like hierarchical structure (where a component $A_1$ is ``above'' a component $A_2$ if $\eta$ traces $\partial A_1$ after it has started tracing, but before it has finished tracing, $\partial A_2$).
 The set of components on the right side comes with a similar structure.
 This suggest that when we ``unzip'' along $\eta$ (as in Theorem \ref{reversecoupling}) we obtain not merely a quantum surface parameterized by $\H$ but a quantum surface parameterized by $\H$ together with a tree-like structure of quantum-surface ``beads'' hanging off of its boundary.
 Does an analog of Theorem \ref{conformalwelding} hold in this setting if one properly defines the boundary length of the tree-like structure?
 How about an analog of Theorem \ref{conformalweldingunique}?
 Proving the latter would likely require first showing that SLE$_{\kappa}$ is removable when $\kappa \in (4,8)$.
 Is this the case?
-Can a $\kappa \in (4,8)$ version of the quantum zipper be used to prove the time reversal symmetry of SLE for $\kappa \in (4,8)$?
+Can a $\kappa \in (4,8)$ version of the quantum zipper be used to prove the time reversal symmetry of SLE for $\kappa \in (4,8)$? {\it Update: The time-reversal symmetry results were established in the imaginary geometry papers \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4}, and the questions about the $\kappa \in (4,8)$ analogs of Theorems \ref{conformalwelding} and \ref{conformalweldingunique} were answered affirmatively in \cite{dms2014mating}.
+Interestingly, the zipping up'' results in \cite{dms2014mating} were established without a proof that SLE$_{\kappa}$ is removable when $\kappa \in (4,8)$.
+It remains an open question whether these SLE$_{\kappa}$ processes are removable.
+A new result on the inversion symmetry of the quantum zipper welding (for the $\kappa < 4$ case) appears in \cite{rohde2013backward}. }